lopezdp/ProjectPortfolio/assets/resume.md

 * Subject Matter Expert (SME) for Visa Token Service Cloud Based Cryptographic Payment Platform.
 * Responsible for the implementation and integration of Token Requestor-TSP and Issuer-TSP cloud based payment platforms with issuing banks and technology solution providers across Latin America and Europe.
-* Completing the functional testing of Google Android Host Card Emulation (HCE) enabled payments consuming Visa Token Service API's using symmetric and asymmetric encryption techniques.
+* Completed the integration of Google Android Host Card Emulation (HCE) enabled payments consuming Visa Token Service API's using symmetric and asymmetric encryption techniques.
-* Building DevOps automation tools in SalesForce and JavaScript that improve the efficiency of the Visa Token Service Integration team.
+* Developed software testing automation tools using NodeJS to improve the efficiency of the Visa Token Service Integration team globally.

 ---

-*April 2018 − Present*
+*April 2018 − September 2018*

 **Miami, FL.**